CLN4U - Grade 12 Canadian and International Law Online

 4U refers to the Grade level of the courses and the pathway.
 4 means it is a grade 12 course and U means it is a university preparation course.

-What is the prerequisite course for CLN4U?
+What is the Prerequisite Course for CLN4U?

 Prerequisite: Any Grade 11 or 12 university (U) or university/college (M) preparation course in Social Sciences and Humanities, English, or Canadian and World Studies.